 To avoid column twist, avoid excessive heat while welding.
 Weld in a manner to allow the heat to dissipate.

-- 1. Tack weld the spliced column. - 2.
-Do not weld the column flange surface located behind the guide angle.
+- 1. Do not weld the column flange surface located behind the guide angle. - 2.
+Tack weld on three sides of the chain tube.